-Jaime Guillen Chair of the Board Age: 61 Residence: London, United Kingdom Director Since: May 2015 Independent Mr. Guillen is the Managing Partner at Faros Infrastructure Partners LLC ("FIP"), an investment firm with offices in United Kingdom and United States.
+Chair of the Board Age: 63 Residence: London, United Kingdom Initially elected: June 2015 Independent Mr. Guillen is the Managing Partner at Faros Infrastructure Partners LLC ("FIP"), an investment firm with offices in United Kingdom and United States.
 He has over 25 years of experience in the development, investment, financing, management and divestiture of energy and infrastructure projects.
-His experience ranges across Europe, North & LatinAmerica, Middle East, and Asia and includes significant dealings with investors, developers, governments, and industry players.
-He serves on the investment and asset management committees of the various energy and infrastructure funds in Latin America managed by FIP's affiliate, Mexico Infrastructure Partners.
-He also serves as a director of the Board and chairman of the Audit Committee of Gevo, Inc. Mr. Guillen previously served as the Chief Executive Officer of Alterra Partners, an investment joint venture between Singapore Changi Airport and Bechtel, a United States engineering company.
-He also previously served as the Managing Director of Bechtel Enterprises in Latin America, President of Bechtel Enterprises in Brazil, and Director of Bechtel Enterprises of Mexico - responsible for developing, investing in, and managing infrastructure for developing, investing in, and managing infrastructure investments.
+His experience ranges across Europe, North & Latin America, Middle East, and Asia and includes significant dealings with investors, developers, governments, and industry players.
+He serves on the Investment and Asset Management Committee member of the various energy and infrastructure funds in Latin America managed by FIP's affiliate, Mexico Infrastructure Partners.
+He also serves as a director of the Board and chairman of the audit committee of Gevo, Inc. Mr. Guillen previously served as the Chief Executive Officer of Alterra Partners, an investment joint venture between Singapore Changi Airport and Bechtel, a United States engineering company.
+He also previously served as the Managing Director of Bechtel Enterprises in Latin America, President of Bechtel Enterprises in Brazil, and Director of Bechtel Enterprises of Mexico - responsible for developing, investing in and managing infrastructure investments.
 Mr. Guillen earned a BS in Nuclear Engineering from Massachusetts Institute of Technology and an MBA from Stanford University.